Kimmy Robertson

-Kimmy Robertson is an American actress best known for her role as Lucy Moran in the TV series Twin Peaks and for the film The Last American Virgin.
+Kimmy Robertson (born November 27, 1954) is an American actress best known for her role as Lucy Moran in the television series Twin Peaks and Rose in the film The Last American Virgin.

 Career

 Robertson's high-pitched voice has led to roles in animated series such as Batman: The Animated Series, The Critic, The Tick and The Simpsons.
 Her voice also featured in Beauty and the Beast in 1991.
 From 1993 to 1995, Robertson voiced Penny on 2 Stupid Dogs Secret Squirrel segments.
 Robertson performed a short spoken-word segment on Roger McGuinn's 1990 album Back from Rio.
 In 2011, she started playing Penny Wise on the long-running radio series Adventures in Odyssey.
 Currently, since 2019, she voices the main role of Ollie in the animated series Ollie & Scoops.

+Support of Brian Peck

+On April 3, 2024, former child star Drake Bell, best known for his work on The Amanda Show and Drake & Josh, criticized Robertson for writing a letter of support for Brian Peck, a Nickelodeon voice coach who was later convicted of sexually assaulting Bell when he was a teenager in 2001.
+The backlash resulted in Robertson deleting her Instagram.
+Robertson wrote the letter in 2004, after Peck had been charged with 11 counts of lewd sexual conduct, including sodomy and oral copulation by anesthesia or controlled substance, with a minor.
+In the letter, she called Bell an "overtly gay, oversexed person" and said she believed Bell, then 14 or 15, had pressured Peck, then 40 or 41, into a sexual relationship.
+The letter came to light shortly before the release of Quiet on Set: The Dark Side of Kids TV.